CiganOliviu/MotorcyclesProblem-CSharp/README.md

 # MotorcyclesProblem-CSharp
-What I would do insteand of implementing the problem in C.
+What I would do instead of implementing the problem in C.